casey/just/README.md

 - `.env` variables

-Outside of existing and contemplated cache keys there are many details about the context in which a recipe runs that cannot practically be automatically included in cache keys.
+Outside of existing and contemplated cache keys there are many details about the context in which a recipe runs that cannot included in cache keys.

-These include the current time, input files, output files, system binaries, the operating system, databases, systems over the network, and any of the myriad other things which may change the execution of a computer program.
+These include the time, input files, output files, system binaries, operating system version, databases, systems over the network, the DNS, and any of the myriad other things which may change the execution of a computer program.

 Additionally, `just` cannot determine when changes are unrelated or changes, such as changes to whitespace and formatting which don't affect execution.